wa3l/TweetSearch/README.md

 ### Usage
 1. To run the program and get an interactive interface, type `./vector_space.py`, `./pagerank.py` or `./tweets_pr.py` depending on which part you want to run.

 2. Place the json file in the code directory.
+To download the corpus click [here](http://infolab.tamu.edu/static/670/mars_tweets_medium.json).

 3. To get help, type `help` or `?`